 I want you to focus on the these two words because it will serve as pillar for the rest of our review:

 The reason why we call Instapage a robust landing page builder is due to two primary reasons.

 Reason 1: It’s not the cheapest landing page software out there and that’s ok

 There are lots of landing page softwares out there on the market and Instapage is certainly not the cheapest.
-They only have two plans right now: (Note: we have updated Instapage pricing here for 2022)
+They have 3 plans right now:

-Instapage Building Plan – This is the plan most companies should be fine with because it gives you access to the complete Instapage landing page builder to create and deploy your landing pages.
-It looks like Instapage is not enforcing any conversion counts on this new pricing model.
-It’s priced at $199/mo on a 1 year annual contract or $299/mo on a month-to-month basis.
-We recommend that you sign up for a free 14 day trial so that you can play around with the builder on your own.
+Instapage Building Plan (See update above) – This is the plan most companies should be fine with because it gives you access to the complete Instapage landing page builder to create and deploy your landing pages.

 Reason 2: Instapage Has A Robust A/B Testing System Separating It From The Rest Of The Competition